|

 particularly good idea after all.

-my Latin skills are limited to say the least, but it
+mentioned, my Latin skills are limited to say the

-doesn’t take a mastermind to figure out what a pandanus
+least, but it doesn’t take a mastermind to figure out

-pygmaeus looks like.
-It’s called bai toey in Thai,
+what a pandanus pygmaeus looks like.
+It’s called bai

-whatever that means.
-Even though my knowledge of Thai
+toey in Thai, whatever that means.
+Even though my

-slightly exceeds my Latin, I still haven’t a clue.
+knowledge of Thai slightly exceeds my Latin, I still

 Predictably, it’s a small pandanus.
 I’m actually

-petitioned various agencies to have the name changed,
+hasn’t petitioned various agencies to have the name

-it’s also known as the screw pine, but I would say that
+that it’s also known as the screw pine, but I would

-epithet should be reserved for the bigger pandanus trees
+say that epithet should be reserved for the bigger

-that line many of Phuket’s beaches; the ones with the
+pandanus trees that line many of Phuket’s beaches; the

 The pandanus pygmaeus is one of the more popular

-about 30 centimeters tall, and spreads by sending out
+to about 30 centimeters tall, and spreads by sending

-with a bright margin of cream or yellow with yellow
+leaves), with a bright margin of cream or yellow with

-stripes in the center of the leaf.
-There are soft spines
+yellow stripes in the center of the leaf.
+There are

-along the edges of the leaves, but not soft enough to
+soft spines along the edges of the leaves, but not

 It’s perfect for a border that you just can’t be